anshu1905/Patents-and-Publications/README.md

 ---

-### 2. Real-Time Alerts for Sensory-Impaired Persons
+### 2. System and Method for Enabling Real-Time Alerts for Sensory-Impaired Persons of Vehicle
 **Application No:** 202411099012
 **Filed On:** December 14, 2024
 **Summary:**